DaylightNebula/PaperCustomResourceToolkit/Readme.md

     - [x] Local server should not be started until this finishes
     - [x] Broadcast resource pack finalized event
     - [x] Generate mcmeta automatically
+  - [x] Automatic export to .minecraft folder if requested
   - [ ] PNG textures converted to models
   - [ ] BBModels should be converted to models
     - [ ] Animation support